iconindicators/appindicators/README.md

     Test

-To install `indicatortest` from `TestPyPI` to a virtual environment in `$HOME/.local/venv_indicators`, first, install the operating system packages listed at the indicator's `PyPI` page listed in the Introduction.
+To install `indicatortest` from `TestPyPI` to a virtual environment in `$HOME/.local/venv_indicators`, first, install the operating system packages listed at the indicator's `PyPI` page listed in the introduction above.

 Then install `indicatortest`: